 Upon arrival, you will be given a short, 10-minute introduction and then you will be permitted to walk around the Community Baboon Sanctuary.
 Observe the Black Howler monkeys in the trees above you amidst iguanas, birds and other animals.
 Your knowledgeable guide will coax them down for food or even a photo with you!
 Find out fascinating monkey facts as you watch them nest and climb along the trees for food.
 Stop in the museum to view the informative displays and pick up a tee shirt or two in the gift shop.
-You will spend about 40 minutes at the sanctuary before heading back to our lunch stop and on to the cruise pier.
+You will spend about 40 minutes at the sanctuary before heading back to our lunch stop and on to drop off point or the cruise pier.

 We recommend wearing comfortable clothing (quick dry apparel is recommended), flat-soled walking/hiking shoes.
 A hat, sunglasses, bug spray (insect repellent) MUST and sunscreen is also suggested.

 Guests must be able to get in and out of transportation.
 Any guest with limited mobility should reconsider this tour as there are many flights of stairs to climb at the ruins.
 This is a tour which requires a moderate fitness level, it is conducted in the jungles of Belize and includes hiking and climbing at the Maya Ruins.
 This tour is not wheelchair accessible.